saramos/saramos.github.io/projects.md

 _December 2017_

 Final Project with Alex Leffell for 6.111, Introductory Digital Systems Laboratory.
-We built a program that rotates, resizes, and translates images on a VGA screen.
+We built a program in Verilog that rotates, resizes, and translates images on a VGA screen.
 The user's pinch and twist finger gestures are recorded by an NTSC camera and translated into commands sent to the image processing module.